 Family Connections

 Don’t forget about all the social engagements and group activities you enjoy with your family.
 Take the time to converse with other parents when you take your kids to school or sports events.
 Get to know other people at your yoga class or at the gym.
 Find out what their issues and concerns are.
 You are in a service business so every contact you have, whether at the grocery store, the hair dresser, or in a restaurant, you are on display.
-Take the opportunity to present yourself and your business in the best way possible.

 Welcome Letter or On-boarding Process

 Another way to connect is through a new client engagement letter.
 You send this welcome letter to new client after the client has agreed to use your service.
 It should include the agreed upon standard operating procedures, your policy on revisions and cancellations, payment information, common issues and how you address them, and what methods you will use to communicate.
-Make it easy for the client and yourself.
-You are both busy so setting your operating procedures, will help you both be more productive.

 A welcome letter is included in the Startup Business Forms bundle, but is also sold separately.